eerolinna/bayesbench/InferenceEngine.md

 # Inference engine

-This document describes the input and outoput boundaries for python inference engines.
+This document describes the input and output boundaries for python inference engines.
 R inference engines will probably be similar but they don't have to be exactly the same

 ## Description